KnightAR/ftp-sftp-transfer/docs/modules.md

 ## src/zpaq/

 zpaqfranz utilities.
-Depends on core only (plus SFTP credentials for `zpaq_sftp_ops.sh`).
+Depends on core only (plus SFTP credentials for `zpaq_sftp_ops.sh` and `zpaq_multipart_ops.sh`).
 Designed as a clean reusable library — any future script can source individual modules independently.

 ### zpaq_utils.sh
 - `detect_zpaqfranz()` — locates `zpaqfranz` on PATH, sets `ZPAQFRANZ_BIN`.
 Exits with install hint if not found.